mattvh/jekyllthemes/_posts/2018-04-13-pineapple.markdown

 # Pineapple

-Pineapple is a miminalistic [Jekyll](https://jekyllrb.com) portfolio theme that focuses on putting your projects in the spotlight.
+Pineapple is a minimalistic [Jekyll](https://jekyllrb.com) portfolio theme that focuses on putting your projects in the spotlight.

 ![Pineapple screenshot](https://user-images.githubusercontent.com/9528895/38713105-6dda8a74-3ec7-11e8-8062-8aa6cf24c795.jpg)